FOSSEE/st-scripts/embellishing_a_plot.rst

-Hello friends and welcome to the tutorial on Embellishing Plots
+Hello friends and welcome to the tutorial on Embellishing Plots.

 {{{ Show the slide containing title }}}

-{{{ Show the slide containing the outline slide }}}
+{{{ Show the slide containing the outline }}}

 In this tutorial, we shall look at how to modify the colour, thickness and linestyle of the plot.
 We shall then learn how to add title to the plot and